battlesnake/git-doc/index.md

 sure).

-Commits that are removed from history will be periodically deleted by Git, so rescue them sooner than later if you don't want them to be deleted.
+Commits that are removed from history will be periodically deleted by Git, so rescue them sooner rather than later if you don't want them to be deleted.

 One can force the deletion of these "dangling" commits with `git gc`, however there is almost never any reason to manually call this, so I would not advise